sertansenturk/tdd_demo/README.md

 ----------

-## Unittests
+## Unit tests

-In test driven development, you initially start with unittests and later work on the solution.
-This way you can ensure that your implementation is well-thought and it fulfills the requirements.
+In test-driven development, you initially start with unit tests and later work on the solution.
+This way, you can ensure that your implementation is well-thought, and it fulfils the requirements.

-For unittests, we use [pytest](https://pytest.org/en/latest/), which is one of the most used unittest libraries for Python.
+For unit tests, we use [pytest](https://pytest.org/en/latest/), which is one of the most used unit test libraries for Python.
 Our tests live in a folder called `tests` under the repo.
 The modules are a mirror image of the `demo` package, with a prefix `test_` added to each module name.
-Having a parallel structure helps us to build small, incremental tests, and keep a track of what is being tested with ease.
+Having a parallel structure helps us to build small, incremental tests, and keep track of what is being tested with ease.

 First, create a `virtualenv` to isolate our development environment from the OS Python.
 Please follow the [instructions to install `pip` and `virtualenv`](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/), if you don't have them on your system.
 Once they are installed, you can create a virtual environment by: